reeshub/pc-sprint/README.md

 It is highly recommended that the CPU be upgraded to an [NEC V20](https://en.wikipedia.org/wiki/NEC_V20) or equivalent, as the standard 8088 shipped with these early machines will probably not run at clock speeds over the original 4.77MHz.
 Also the 8087 co-processor, if fitted, will need to be a higher clocked version.

 <sup>*</sup> The PC-SPRINT has now been tested with a Compaq Portable 1 and works great!
-There are a few things to bear in mind which are referenced in issue #1.
+There are a few things to bear in mind which are referenced in see also [issue #1](/../../issues/1).
 Many thanks to @cognitivegears for the excellent feedback.

 ![My PC-SPRINT Installed In My IBM 5150](Retro%20Canada/Images/Mine/pc-sprint-installed.jpg)